 This picture sets out the Doctrine of the Trinity in all its orthodoxy.
 There are two natures, or ways or kinds of being.
 The Greek word in the creeds is οὐσία (ousia).
 There is divine nature, God, and there are three individual entities – the Greek word is ὑπόστασες (hypostases) – within that nature, namely God the Father, God the Son or Jesus Christ, and God the Holy Spirit.
 And there is human nature, humankind, and there are many billions of individual entities, humans, within that nature, namely you, me, countless others, and of course Jesus Christ.
 Jesus Christ belongs to both natures: he is fully human and fully divine.
 Technically he is called the hypostatic union of the two natures.

 The billions of individual entities within the kind human are known as humans.
 That is how our language works.
 There are millions of individual animals of kind horse and each one is called a horse.
 There are millions of individual buildings of kind bungalow and each one is called a bungalow.
 However, the three individual entities supposed to be within the kind God are not to be called Gods.
 That would be three Gods.
 God is three, we are told, but there is one God.
 God is the class name, but we decline to use it as a count noun for the individuals.
-Declining to use the class name as a count noun for the individuals runs counter to the normal usage of all known languages.
+Now declining to use the class name as a count noun for the individuals runs counter to the normal usage of all known languages.
 It is an ad‐hoc linguistic device introduced by Trinitarians to reconcile their view that there are three individuals who are God with the fundamental Judaeo‐Christian truth that there is one God.

 What the Bible says